Wraysbury: Nonconformists in Wraysbury

 The only place of worship in Wraysbury until 1827 was the Anglican church of St Andrew.
 Local farmer, surveyor and auctioneer William Thomas Buckland, wishing to provide an alternative place of worship for nonconformists, built the Wraysbury Baptist Chapel to his own design.
 The original Baptist meeting place was opened in 1827 and Buckland was the principal minister until his death some 40 years later.
 Gyll, in his History of Wraysbury, described the establishment of the chapel:

 The new chapel, with its elegant slender tower, was opened on 16 October 1862; the building works had cost around £800.
 The striking terracotta relief panel, The City of Refuge, on the front elevation of the chapel, was created by the renowned Doulton & Co artist George Tinworth and is signed with his monogram.
 After Buckland's death, James Doulton, his son-in-law and a cousin of Sir Henry Doulton, took over the preaching duties.
 Later James' son-in-law the Reverend Arthur Gostick Shorrock took over the duties.
 Arthur had been a student preacher in Wraysbury in the 1880s, after which he spent 35 years as a missionary in Shaanxi, China.

 Use in film and television

-A flooded quarry in Wraysbury was used as a filming location (actually intended to be in France) in the 1985 James Bond film A View to a Kill, in which Bond (played for the last time by Roger Moore) and the corpse of his murdered ally Sir Godfrey Tibbett (Patrick Macnee) were pushed into the water in their Rolls-Royce Silver Cloud by the villainous Max Zorin (Christopher Walken) and his henchman Mayday (Grace Jones).
-However, Bond avoided drowning by forcing open the door and swimming to the surface.
+A flooded quarry in Wraysbury was used as a filming location (actually intended to be in France) in the 1985 James Bond film A View to a Kill.
 Wraysbury Stores, the main village store until May 2006, appeared in an advert for the Daily Mail featuring Chris Tarrant.
 The stores also feature in a scene from the movie "Buster" starring Phil Collins.